Telegram-Bot-Node/Nikoro/readme.md

 * Plugins fixes
     * TTS
         * Fix random exceptions that sometimes happens
-    * SET
-        * Make triggers local to a chat (they are now shared between all chats)

 ##Contributing
 Did you made a plugin you want to share with everyone?
 Did you improve the code in any way?